Monday, September 30, 2013

 Those probes are at the surface.
 The skilled focus group facilitator then uses a technique call laddering, unrolling a series of probes of the form, “What leads you to feel that way?,” “Please tell me more about what you mean,” and “What else?”

 You might lack the thorough training necessary to conduct depth-oriented focus groups.
-Still, appreciating the difference between explicit and implicit attitudes helps you understand why a consumer might say they don’t like an item and then end up buying it.
+Still, appreciating the difference between explicit and implicit attitudes helps you understand why a consumer is saying they don’t like an item and then end up buying it.

 Researchers at University of Virginia and Tilburg University presented consumers with evidence that Brand A apple juice was superb quality, Brand A orange juice was poor quality, Brand B apple juice was poor quality, and Brand B orange juice was good quality.